Skip to main content

 To set up your frontend project, follow these steps:

-First, open your terminal, navigate to your desired directory, and execute the following command to create a new React project:
+First, open your terminal, navigate to your desired directory, and execute the following command to create a new Vite project:

 info